Where to put Instagrammable style vignettes in your home or business

 It’s the perfect place for a prop or backdrop, as anywhere between chest and eye level is easiest to photograph.
 That’s why marketers use eye-level displays in shops to showcase the products they’re pushing the hardest.

-8 Stop shine
+8 Stop any shine

 Watch out for shiny reflections.
 Shiny surfaces are much harder to photograph than matt ones.

-9 Test it
+9 Test your Instagrammable styling

 Grab your phone and take plenty of test shots of your style spot as you create it.